 There are several ELD manufacturers that charge thousands of dollars per ELD.
 Apart from the hefty monthly costs, some ELD vendors also charge additional fees for hardware and installation.

 At KeepTruckin, we understand the struggles of owner-operators and smaller carriers.
-This is why we designed the most cost-effective ELD solution that leverages drivers’ smartphones to minimize the cost.
+This is why we designed an affordable yet feature-rich ELD solution for fleets of all sizes.

-For instance, KeepTruckin ELDs come with a built-in idle-time tracking feature.
+For instance, KeepTruckin offers an idle-time tracking feature.
 Fleet managers can use this to identify drivers who idle for too long or too frequently.
 According to an estimate, for a truck that consumes $70,000 worth of fuel every year, approximately $5,600 is wasted on idling.

-Assuming that you have 20 trucks in your fleet, you are looking at $112,000 in wasted fuel every year unless you have a system to stop vehicle idling.
+Assuming that you have 20 trucks in your fleet, you are looking at $112,000 in wasted fuel every year unless you have a system to minimize vehicle idling.

-KeepTruckin ELDs also have other features that help you save money.
+The KeepTruckin ELD solution also has other features that can help you save money.
 For example:

 - With GPS tracking and vehicle location history, you can identify the safest and shortest routes to manage your fleet more efficiently and save extra fuel.

-- With driver scorecards, you can identify drivers who have bad driving habits (speeding, hard acceleration, hard cornering, and hard braking).
+- With driver scorecards, you can identify drivers who have bad driving habits (hard acceleration, hard cornering, and hard braking).
 According to experts, if drivers drive at 55 mph, instead of 65 mph, they consume 20% less fuel.

-- KeepTruckin ELDs notify drivers as well as fleet managers for any upcoming HOS violations.
+- The KeepTruckin ELD can also notify drivers as well as fleet managers for any upcoming HOS violations.
 Fewer violations mean less penalties to pay.
 Moreover, it also improves the CSA scores, which means more clients and better business opportunities.

 ELD Supply Shortage